CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 of a trajectory with respect to initial state changes or with respect to force models parameters changes.

-Orekit provides a common way to handle both cases: additional equations.
-Users can register sets of additional equations alongside with additional initial states.
-These equations will be propagated by the numerical integrator.
-They will not be used for step control, though, so integrating with or without these equations should not change the trajectory and no tolerance setting is needed for them.
+Orekit handle both cases using additional state, which can be either integrated if modeled as additional derivatives providers (for `NumericalPropagator` and `DSSTPropagator`) or computed analytically (for analytical propagators).
+When modelization requires integrating derivatives, the corresponding equations and states are not be used for step control, though, so integrating with or without these equations should not change the trajectory and no tolerance setting is needed for them.

-One specific implementation of additional equations is the partial derivatives equations which propagate Jacobian matrices, both with respect to initial state and with respect to force model parameters.

 ![partial derivatives class diagram](../images/design/partial-derivatives-class-diagram.png)

-The above class diagram shows the design of the partial derivatives equations.
-As can be seen, the numerical propagator provide a way to trigger computation of partial derivatives matrices (State Transition Matrix and Jacobians with respect to parameters) and provide an opaque `MatrixHarvester` so users can retrieve these matrices from the propagated states.
-Internally, the propagator uses dedicated classes that implement `AdditionalDerivativesProvider` to model the matrices elements evolution and propagate both the main set of equations corresponding to the equations of motion and the additional set corresponding to the Jacobians of the main set.
+The above class diagram shows how partial derivatives are computed in the case of `NumericalPropagator`.
+As can be seen, all propagators provide a way to trigger computation of partial derivatives matrices (State Transition Matrix and Jacobians with respect to parameters) by providing an providing an opaque `MatrixHarvester` interface users can call to retrieve these matrices from the propagated states.
+Internally, `NumericalPropagator` references a package private implementation of this interface and uses as well several other package private classes (`StateTransitionMatrixGenerator` and `IntegrableJacobianColumnGenerator` to populate the matrices.
+The helper classes implement `AdditionalDerivativesProvider` to model the matrices elements evolution and propagate both the main set of equations corresponding to the equations of motion and the additional set corresponding to the Jacobians of the main set.
 This additional set is therefore tightly linked to the main set and in particular depends on the selected force models.
 The various force models add their direct contribution directly to the main set, just as in simple propagation.

 ## Semianalytical propagation